-Words and pictures documenting the need-not-apply end of the social scale.
+Documenting the need-not-apply end of the global social scale.

 Exploring the Peerless Piers of Thailand’s Koh Kood